errantSquam/guitarcade-speedup/README.md

 # guitarcade-speedup
 Hello!
 This is a WIP/proof of concept :] While the mod works, the result may be unstable and you may need to exit/re-enter your Guitarcade game (or even the whole game) to fix things.

+## How to Install
 **UPDATE: CHANGED TO XDELTA PATCHES FOR LEGAL REASONS.
 Please download xdeltaUI and patch them onto your .psarc files!
 Let me know if anything doesn't work.
 Will look into RSmod installer eventually.**

 To use the mod, drag and drop the file into the guitarcade folder of your Rocksmith 2014 install.
 Please create a backup of the old file before you add your mod!
 (You can also rename the old file to \[name].psarc.bak and remove the ".bak" part if you wish to revert changes.)

+No "idiot-proof" installation tutorial for now, sorry!
+Please report any bugs you experience in Issues (but no promises I'll get to it because I'm busy with life.)

 ### MOD TYPES (String Skip only so far)
 - old_no_scoreboard_unstable - The default for all the xdelta patches!
 Skips through the scoreboard.
 High score should be preserved, but no missions.
 - outro-skip-stable - Only skips through the outro.
 Has a lower chance of glitching out the game, but you have to wait for the scoreboard to finish.
 Missions and high score work.
 - **outro-mash-through-leaderboard (Recommended)** - Skips through the outro, GUI is the same, functionality preserved, but you can mash Start any time after the game ends to start a new one.
 May still have particle errors (e.g. string skip bullets don't work, need to leave and re-enter game)

-No "idiot-proof" installation tutorial for now, sorry!
-Please report any bugs you experience in Issues (but no promises I'll get to it because I'm busy with life.)

 High score updating not fully tested yet.
 (See: https://github.com/errantSquam/guitarcade-speedup/issues/1) Assume it won't be saved for now.